DavidAslanyan/Real-Time-Data-Hub/README.md

 - `src/`: Contains the source code for the application.
   - `components/`: Reusable React components used throughout the app.
-  - `redux/`: Contains Redux actions, reducers, and the store configuration.
+  - `features/`: Contains Redux actions, reducers, and the store configuration.
+  - `pages/`: Contains main sections of the application.
   - `utils/`: Helper functions, such as those used to fetch data from external APIs.
   - `App.tsx`: The main component that renders the application and orchestrates the layout.